-Magento has long ago become a synonym of power, extreme customizability and is often referred to as one of the best platforms for the enterprise.
+Magento has long ago become a synonym of power and extreme customizability.
+It is often referred to as one of the best platforms for the enterprise.
 It has been around for quite a while and has grown one of the biggest communities of fans and developers around the world.

 Magento vs. BigCommerce - Stats